-To avoid an unauthorized party from sitting down at your workstation and browsing your sensitive data while you are away, you should lock your computer terminal when you are not at your desk.
+To avoid an unauthorized party from accessing your computer, please lock your computer when not at your desk.

 - To do this, press the CTRL-ALT-DEL key combination as you would when logging into the computer.